Willy-Kimura/HotkeyListener/README.md

 # Features
 - Supports [.NET Framework 4.0](https://www.microsoft.com/en-us/download/details.aspx?id=17718) and higher.
-- Manages system-wide hotkeys in a crud-like fashion using the methods `Add`, `Update`, `Remove` and `RemoveAll`.
-You can also suspend and resume using hotkeys using the methods `Suspend` and `Resume`.
+- Manages system-wide hotkeys in a crud-like fashion with the methods `Add`, `Update`, `Remove` and `RemoveAll`.
+You can also suspend and resume hotkeys using the methods `Suspend` and `Resume`.
 - Determines the pressed hotkey(s) using the `HotkeyPressed` event and its `Hotkey` argument.
 - Determines the application from which a hotkey was pressed using the  `HotkeyPressed` event's `SourceApplication` argument.
-- In addition to hotkey-listening, the `HotkeySelector` class lets you enable any control to be used for selecting hotkeys at runtime. `HotkeyListener` would be pretty much half-baked if this class wasn't available, and thus the need for it.
+- In addition to hotkey-listening, the `HotkeySelector` class lets you enable any control to be used for selecting hotkeys at runtime. `HotkeyListener` would pretty much be half-baked if this class wasn't available, and thus the need for it.
 This will be super handy for applications that let end-users choose their own preferred hotkey(s) for certain features to be invoked/launched.
-- As a nifty addition to this library, `HotkeyListener` includes a helper method, `GetSelection`, which lets you get the text selected in any active application from where a hotkey was pressed.
+- As a nifty addition to this library, `HotkeyListener` includes a helper method, `GetSelection`, which lets you get the text selected from any active application where a hotkey was pressed.
 To get a glimpse of what's possible with this feature, think of how [WordWeb]( https://wordweb.info/free/ ) is able to lookup the definition of any phrase you've selected at the press of a hotkey...
 Or how [Cintanotes]( http://cintanotes.com/ ) lets you save highlighted texts as notes from any active application in an instant.
 That's precisely what you can achieve with `HotkeyListener`.

 # Usage